-One thing that always impresses me with big Champions is that they manage to win even on bad days.
+One thing that always impresses me about big Champions is that they manage to win even on bad days.
 Nothing seems to go their way, their opponent is outplaying them, but somehow they manage to still win the game.

 I was (and still am sometimes) on the wrong side of things a lot of times.
 So many times did I get winning positions against Grandmasters, but then they somehow tricked me and won.
 It is such a horrible feeling.

-This all started as early as in 2011 when I was rated 2180 and played against Grandmaster Fier with a rating of 2580.
+This all started as early as 2011 when I was rated 2180 and played against Grandmaster Fier with a rating of 2580.
 After a big fight in the Sicilian, I got a position one should never lose.

 It seems like white is in full control.
 Blacks rook and Bishop on g8 and h8 are totally out of play.
 With Qd1!
 I could have basically finished the game.
 I am threatening Rd8+, Rd7, and Rd6xe6 and Black cannot stop all of them.

 Even without this move, my position is far superior.
-But only in few moves, Fier managed to activate his g8-Rook via d8, open my king and go into a slightly better endgame.
+But only in a few moves, Fier managed to activate his g8-Rook via d8, open my king and go into a slightly better endgame.

 The theme became very clear to me over time.